Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 **Auto Transcendence: Transfer @ HP%!**
 • Don't want to manage your teleport and just let it happen when you're low?
 I got you mate.

+**Auto Defensives on Demon Hunter: The Hunt!**
+• I'll automatically pop a defensive CD for you when a Demon Hunter is about to finish casting The Hunt on you.

 ***

 ## Toggles: